Vikctar/python-backend/README.md

 $ docker pull mysql
  ```

-* Run a container from the mysql image providing an envfile that contains the following content
+* Run a container from the mysql image providing an envfile that contains the following content.
+Name the file .env-db

  ```dotenv
 MYSQL_ROOT_PASSWORD='my-password'